Solution-Focused Therapy

 Solution-Focused Therapy emphasizes strengths and solutions rather than delving deeply into past problems, making it versatile for addressing a variety of concerns.

-Who Benefit from Solution-Focused Therapy?
+Who Benefits from Solution-Focused Therapy?

 Individuals with Anxiety Disorders - Those seeking to manage and reduce anxiety symptoms can benefit from the goal-oriented approach of solution-focused therapy.